THE BEAR FOREST KNIVES AMERICAN-MADE LINEUP PROVIDES LOTS OF PRACTICAL UTILITY

 “Bear Forest Knives offer hardworking knives made in the USA for hardworking people.”

 I made several stakes for my tarp by doing it the simple way.
-I hacked a straight 90 degree, then about 10 inches down I chopped a steep angle to make a chisel end for the basic shape.
+Then, I hacked a straight 90 degree, then about 10 inches down I chopped a steep angle to make a chisel end for the basic shape.

 I lightly chopped a stop cut into the top portion and used the blade to carve out a simple notch.
 A little bit of chamfering the top section to prevent too much splitting and mushrooming was the last step for the stakes—job done.